nemesisdb/nemesisdb/docs/docs/intro.md

 # NemesisDB

-NemesisDB is an in-memory JSON key-value database.
+NemesisDB is an in-memory key-value database with support arrays.

-- The query interface JSON over a WebSocket
+- The query interface is JSON over a WebSocket
 - Session support: each session has a dedicated map and can expire
 - Keys and sessions can be persisted to the filesystem
 - Persisted data can be loaded at startup or runtime
+- Unsorted arrays for JSON objects, strings and integers
+- Sorted arrays for strings and integers

 ## Sessions
 - Each session has a dedicated map
 - A session can expire, after which, the keys are deleted
 - A session is identified by a session token (an unsigned int)
-- The session token is used in commands to access with keys in that session
+- The session token is used in commands to access keys in that session

+## Arrays
+- An array is a fixed size container, using contigious memory
+- Unsorted arrays for strings, integers and JSON objects
+- Sorted arrays for integers and strings
+- Sorted arrays allow for intersection (more operations will be added later)

 <br/>